sveltejs/svelte/site/content/blog/2022-07-01-whats-new-in-svelte-july-2022.md

 ---
 title: "What's new in Svelte: July 2022"
-description: "Faster SSR, language tools improvements and something special..."
+description: "Faster SSR, language tools improvements and a new paid contributor!"
 author: Daniel Sandoval
 authorURL: https://desandoval.net
 ---

-With [something special](https://twitter.com/SvelteSociety/status/1539284972544180230?s=20&t=3Qoi371NrL9LP6xMOF63ag) dropping today along with faster SSR and support for Vitest and Storybook in SvelteKit, there's a lot to cover in this month's newsletter...
+From faster SSR to support for Vitest and Storybook in SvelteKit, there's a lot to cover in this month's newsletter...

 So let's dive in!